EvokeMadness/gear-box/README.md

 ## Bill of Materials

-- Two circle mirrors 1.5" - 2.75" in diameter
+- Two identical round mirrors.
 - At least two magnets.
-(See note below for correct sizes.)
 - Permanent adhesive
 - Adhesive putty

-### Notes

-- Two models are provided and are labeled '6 mm' and '7 mm' accordingly.
-This refers to the diameter of the hole in which your magnets rest.
-If you are using leftover magnets from a Klicky Probe mod, I suggest that you use the '6 mm' variant.
-However, it is still best for you to confirm the actual diameter of your magnets.

 ## Assembly

 - After printing each gear half, place both halves with the open side facing up.
 - Orient both gears to where one spur from each gear is touching flat against the other.
-- Add glue to the holes spanning from left to right.
-(There should be four (4) holes total.)
+- Add glue to the holes spanning left to right.
+(There should be four holes total.)
 - Place one magnet in each hole containing glue.
 Position each magnet in the center of each hole.
 (This is important to best align each gear half.)
 - Do not connect the gear halves until the glue completely dries.
-- Roll the adhesive putty so that its length measures 150 mm.
+- Roll the adhesive putty so that its length matches the circumference of the mirror.
 Shape the adhesive putty roll into a ring by connecting each end.
-Do this for a total of two (2) times.
+Do this for a total of two times.
 - Adhere the putty to the reflective side of the mirror at an even distance from the center of the mirror.
 Do this for both mirrors.
 - Attach a mirror to each gear half by firmly pressing the mirror assembly into the center of each gear half.
 This won't take any time to set.

 ## Optional

 - Line the inside of each gear half assembly with batting, felt, or even tool drawer liner.
-Provided with the model is an SVG file with the pattern for this use.
+Provided with the model is an SVG file with the pattern in each size for this use.
 - Replace the mirrors with a different material like something transparent or a 3D-printed disk in a different filament.

 ## Warnings